NINAnor/nina-template-python/README.md

 3. Install `pre-commit`: `pipx install pre-commit`
 4. Configure PATH: `pipx ensurepath`
 5. Close and open your shell again
-6. Enter into your git repository and install the hooks: `pre-commit install` (optional, but reccomended)
+6. Enter into your git repository and install the hooks: `pre-commit install` (optional, but recommended)

 ### How to use it